All the single ladies

 At this point, the chanting in the stadium became bifurcated.

-Chant 1: the Victor Gyokeres chant:
+Chant 1: the Viktor Gyokeres chant:

 He comes from Sweden, the girls are really nice